run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/additional-features/reports/create/dashboard-customize-management-panel-smart-decision.md

         + choose the type widget that will be in the management panel.

+2. To set the display mode of the elements in the dashboard, click on "Layout" and choose an option;

-2. To save the changes in the management panel with widgets, click on the “Save changes” icon;
+3. To save the changes in the management panel with widgets, click on the “Save changes” icon;

-3. To undo the changes, click on the “Undo changes” icon.
+4. To undo the changes, click on the “Undo changes” icon.

 Related
 -------